noahgibbs/codefolio_middleman/source/posts/2012-08-06-My-First-Thousand-in-Product-Revenue-Story-and-Numbers.html.md

 I won't say "things looked grim."
 I have a day job, so I can pretty much skip the cheap "will he <i>starve</i>?" drama.
 But things looked unlikely to change.

-Still, by early July I actually wrote a <a href="http://codefol.io/posts/Developers-Are-You-Sure-That-Payment-Page-is-Secure-">couple</a> of <a href="http://codefol.io/posts/BigCo-New-Employee-Training-Inside-Voice">blog</a> <a href="http://codefol.io/posts/The-Five-Minute-Framework">posts</a>.
+Still, by early July I actually wrote a <a href="http://codefol.io/posts/Developers-Are-You-Sure-That-Payment-Page-is-Secure">couple</a> of <a href="http://codefol.io/posts/BigCo-New-Employee-Training-Inside-Voice">blog</a> posts.
 The first one was likely to alienate my audience (it was even worse pre-editing!) and the other two weren't terribly interesting.

 The idea was that these would magically attract my audience, despite me having no traffic.
 I posted one of them to Reddit and Hacker News and then basically ignored it.
 Reddit and HN ignored it, too.